ghiscoding/slickgrid-universal/packages/text-export/README.md

 Follow the instruction provided in the main [README](https://github.com/ghiscoding/slickgrid-universal#installation), you can see a demo by looking at the [GitHub Demo](https://ghiscoding.github.io/slickgrid-universal) page and click on "Export to CSV" from the Grid Menu (aka hamburger menu).

 ### Usage
-In order to use the Service, you will need to register it in your grid options via the `registerExternalServices` as shown below.
+In order to use the Service, you will need to register it in your grid options via the `registerExternalResources` as shown below.

 ##### ViewModel
 ```ts